 What is DolphinNext?¶

-DolphinNext, an intuitive web interface designed to simplify pipeline design and maintenance which allows to analyze and manage large numbers of samples on High Performance Computing (HPC) environments, cloud services or on a personal workstations.
+DolphinNext is an intuitive web interface designed to simplify pipeline design, development and maintenance which allows to analyze and manage large numbers of samples on High Performance Computing (HPC) environments, cloud services or on a personal workstations.
 It automatically builds Nextflow, pipelines by assembling components such as process or modules.

 Benefits of the design¶

 - Build: Easily create new pipelines using a drag and drop interface.
 No need to write commands from scratch, instead reuse existing processes/modules to create new pipelines.
 Pipelines can be exported as NextFlow files or readily run within DolphinNext.

 - Run: Execute pipelines in any host environment with different executors such as SGE, LSF, SLURM, Ignite etc. Seamless Amazon Cloud integration to create a cluster (EC2), execute the pipeline and transfer the results to the cloud storage service (Amazon Storage, S3 or Google Storage, GS).

 - Resume: A continuous checkpoint mechanism keeps track of each step of the running pipeline.
 Partially completed pipelines can be resumed at any stage even after parameter changes.